How to Set Up, Compile and Run an AutoRes.uk Project

 }

-annotation generates a class World
+The @Texts("world.txt") annotation generates a class Example

-that returns the contents of the text file.
+with a static method world() that returns the contents of the text file.

-elements can be the target of annotations.
+class and package elements can be the target of annotations.

 src/main/resources/com/example/world.txt

-This is the target of the @Texts("world.txt")
+This is the target of the @Texts("world.txt") annotation.

 Note that the relative resource path is the same as the Java path.